keboola/connection-docs/manipulation/transformations/mappings.md

 it is not overwritten, but resulting data are appended to it.
 - **Primary key** --- The [primary key](/storage/tables/#primary-keys-and-indexes) of the destination table; if the table already exists, the primary key must match.
 Feel free to use a multi-column primary key.
 - **Delete rows** --- Delete rows matching the criteria from the destination table before importing the data.
+Using this option makes sense when incremental is switched on.

 **Important:** Multiple Output Mappings can be created for your transformation.